destone28/micropython-telegram-bot-extended/README.md

 * `text` is the content of the message.
 UTF-8 encoded.
 * `entry` is the raw JSON entry received from Telegram.
 From there you can take all the other stuff not directly passed to the function.

-The only method you can call is `.send()`, with the ID of the recipient and your text message.
+The only two methods you can call are:

+1. `.send()`, with the ID of the recipient and your text message.
 A third optional argument called **glue** can be `True` or `False`.
 By default it is `False`.
 When it is `True`, messages having the same target ID as the previous message are *glued* together, up to 2k of text, so we can avoid sending too many messages via the API.
+2. `.stop()` that will just terminate the task handling the bot.
+This should be called before discarding the `TelegramBot` object.